Calumet National Heritage Area Feasibility Study

 There are five chapters of text, photographs, tables, maps, and appendices to make the case.
 Part of the case is made by demonstrating that there are important regional resources that exist to tell the nationally significant story.
-This Resource Inventory contains 227 separate entries, and should in itself, be a helpful contribution to the people of the region.
+This Resource Inventory contains 228 separate key resource entries, and should in itself, be a helpful contribution to the people of the region.

 - Chapter 1 introduces the study.

 - Chapter 2 makes the case for the National Significance of the Calumet Region and justification for its designation

 - Chapter 3 shows how the region's natural and human history supports that case.